Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Lower bounds on the number of cuboctahedra

-Assume now that $y = z$.
+Now assume that $y = z$.
 Again, by the pigeonhole principle, we see that there exists $u$ such that $ t^u_{x,y,y} \geq 2 $.
-Also we note that the number $t^x_{x,y,y}$ is always even.
-So in this case the minimum number of the cuboctahedra is achieved when there are exactly two subsquares $S^x_{x,y,y}$ for each $x,y$, where $x \neq y$, and all other subsquares $S^u_{x,y,y}$ appears once.
-A pair of subsquares $S^x_{x,y,y}$ gives us $2$ non-degenerate $2$-dimensional cuboctahedra, and so in total we have $2 n (n-1) = 2n^2 - 2n$ additional cuboctahedra.
+Since each intercalate $S^x_{x,y,y}$ is counted twice, the number $t^x_{x,y,y}$ is always even.
+So in this case the minimum number of cuboctahedra is achieved when there are exactly two submatrices $S^x_{x,y,y}$ for each $x,y$, where $x \neq y$, and all other submatrices $S^u_{x,y,y}$ appear once.
+A pair of submatrices $S^x_{x,y,y}$ gives us $2$ non-degenerate $2$-dimensional cuboctahedra, and so in total we have $2 n (n-1) = 2n^2 - 2n$ additional cuboctahedra.

 Summing up, every latin square $L$ of order $n$ has at least

 cuboctahedra.

 \end{proof}